hibernate/hibernate-reactive/README.md

     ./gradlew hibernate-core:publishToMavenLocal

 from the `hibernate-orm` directory.
 This will publish the snapshot to your local Maven repository.

 [hibernate-orm]: https://github.com/hibernate/hibernate-orm

 ### Building

-To compile, navigate to this directory, and type:
+To compile this project, navigate to the `hibernate-rx` directory, and
+type:

 	./gradlew compileJava